machinekoder/asciidoc-sandbox/Creating a Machinekit Debian Image.md

 ### step 5: add a new user
 To make Machinekit work properly we need a new user:
 	adduser machinekit
-	usermod -a -G sudo xenomai kmem machinekit usermod -a -G xenomai machinekit
-	usermod -a -G kmem machinekit
+	usermod -aG  sudo,xenomai.kmem machinekit

-Remove the sudo password:
+Remove the sudo password by adding a new entry to sudoers.d:
-	visudo
-Find the line
-	%sudo ALL=(ALL) ALL
-and replace it with
-	%sudo ALL=(ALL) NOPASSWD: ALL
+	sudo su -c 'echo -e "# No sudo password for machinekit user\nmachinekit ALL=(ALL) NOPASSWD: ALL" > /etc/sudoers.d/90-machinekit'

 Now change the root user password to improve security:
 	passwd